byterubpay/byterub-site/_posts/2018-09-24-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-24.md

 **\<sarang>** sure
 **\<suraeNoether>** okay, so my question to the community is
 **\<IsthmusCrypto>** @suraeNoether I hadn't thought about the disclosure before, and I think you have a good point.
 And while the headless entity cannot enforce it, it does protect the headless entity.
-**\<IsthmusCrypto>**  In the unlikely case that some Monero dev or researcher presents unethically without full disclosure, we can point to that as a violation of community policy.
+**\<IsthmusCrypto>**  In the unlikely case that some ByteRub dev or researcher presents unethically without full disclosure, we can point to that as a violation of community policy.
 Meaning that the person was communicating in a sketchy way, and not the community acting in a sketchy way.
 **\<sarang>** It also helps guide other projects to the same idea, I hope
 **\<sarang>** and is a statement about our intent to do honest work
 **\<suraeNoether>** so my question to the community is simple: what do we want to see in our ethics policy?
-**\<sarang>** I think the biggest thing is disclosure of funding specifically tailored around research/dev for Monero
+**\<sarang>** I think the biggest thing is disclosure of funding specifically tailored around research/dev for ByteRub
-**\<sarang>** e.g. "Sarang Noether receives Monero community funding, paid in XMR, to do full-time R&D for the Monero Research Lab, a workgroup of the Monero Project"
+**\<sarang>** e.g. "Sarang Noether receives ByteRub community funding, paid in XMR, to do full-time R&D for the ByteRub Research Lab, a workgroup of the ByteRub Project"
 **\<suraeNoether>** i think MRL researchers should not go off and start their own coins while working at MRL, even if they do so fairly
 **\<sarang>** ehhhhh
 **\<sarang>** should it be that broad?